 Getting older is a privilege.
 Trite though that saying might be, it doesn’t make it any less true.
 Not everyone makes it, so if we find ourselves amongst those who do, we’re privileged.
 We have successfully navigated life, and got to this place.
 The navigating might have been well planned and executed, it might have been pretty much a hit or miss affair, or somewhere in between, but we still got here.
 We might be in good nick upon arrival, or we might not – but we’re here, and however we got here we have paid our dues, and can relish the next part of our lives in whatever way we want.
-In the words of David Bowie “Aging is an extraordinary process, where you become the person you always should have been”.
+In the words of David Bowie “Aging is an extraordinary process, where you become free to be the person you always should have been”.
 No-one wants to get older, but try this experiment – spit in one hand, wish in the other, and see which one fills up first.
 However, we don’t have to succumb to age.
 Like many things in life, it’s how we play it that makes it either fulfilling, or shite.

 Of course, I didn’t believe a scrap of this when I was younger.
 I thought that getting older was a bit like The Eagles song ‘Hotel California’*, whereby once you stepped inside there was no checking out (apart from the BIG check out, I suppose).
 Just to be clear, I didn’t actually think that about Hotel California when I was younger, this is just an allegorical interpretation of my younger thought processes from my current eyrie of sixty.
 When I was younger, I never thought about getting old – that is what happened to other people.
 That’s how it should be.
 When we’re young, we should focus on being young, and how we live in the world as young people.